by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 The Heart and Blood

-A meta-analysis in the Journal of the Royal Society of Medicine pulled data across countries and decades.
-The effect is small — maybe comparable to a stressful day at work — but it's there, and it doesn't go away when you control for obvious confounders.
+The effect size is small — comparable to a stressful day at work — but it replicates across countries and decades, and doesn't go away when you control for obvious confounders.

 Mood and the Wired-Tired Feeling